-The Village of Hussar and Wheatland County have a history of collaboration and cooperation.
-This Intermunicipal Development Plan (IDP) builds on this past collaboration and sets the groundwork for continued joint planning for lands around the Village as identified by the IDP Area (see Map 1: IDP Plan Area).
-The Municipal Government Act (MGA) mandates municipalities that share common boundaries to develop an Intermunicipal Development Plan to address: cooperation regarding planning matters of joint interest; addressing land use concerns; procedures for dealing with development proposals and any other matters related to development considered necessary (MGA s.
+Collaboration and cooperation are the keys to successful intermunicipal planning.
+The Village of Rockyford and Wheatland County would like to continue their history of collaboration through this Intermunicipal Development Plan (IDP).
+This IDP encourages joint planning for lands around the Village as identified by the IDP Area (see Map 1: IDP Plan Area).
+Recent changes to the Municipal Government Act (MGA) mandate that municipalities that share common boundaries must develop an Intermunicipal Development Plan to address: cooperation regarding planning matters of joint interest; addressing land use concerns; procedures for dealing with development proposals and any other matters related to the physical, social or economic development of the area considered necessary (MGA s.
 631).